computer-lab/computerlab.io/source/_posts/silent-standup-alternative-to-communication-theater.md

 effectiveness.
 I also liked that Zhanzhuan Qigong is a fairly *embodied* form of mindfulness practice: the core exercises are designed to release tension and align strength in the body, rather than prescribing an ideal mental state.
+"Zhanzhaung" literally means "standing like a post" (站桩), and that's basically what it's all about: learning to stand calmly.
 Because of these features, Zhanzhaung Qigong seems like a good fit for groups of modern knowledge workers suffering from sitting at a desk all day.
+The resonance between "standing meditation" and "standup meeting" is just a bonus feature.

 <center>
 ![Silent standup in the park](/images/silent-standup-1.jpg)